 Rainy day driving tips

-A study on fatal crashes that occurred between 2009 and 2013 found that rain caused more driving fatalities than snow in 39 of the 50 states.
+A study on fatal crashes that occurred over a five-year span found that rain actually caused more driving fatalities than snow in 39 of the 50 states.

 While a little rain may seem like less of a threat than winter slush, an analysis conducted by the Auto Insurance Center of the National Highway Traffic Safety Administration (NHTSA) shows otherwise.
-A study on fatal crashes that occurred between 2009 and 2013 found that rain actually caused more driving fatalities than snow in 39 of the 50 states.
+A study on fatal crashes that occurred over a five-year span found that rain actually caused more driving fatalities than snow in 39 of the 50 states.

 The weather isn’t in your hands, but your safety is.
 Here are some things to keep in mind when the rain is pounding down and you’ve got somewhere to go: